awslabs/aws-lambda-kinesis-prewarming/README.md

     where you provide the `streamName` to send messages to, in the `regionName` where the Stream has been created.

     `messagePrototype` is a special optional field that allows you to inject special characters that your down-stream processing functions will recognise and know that they shouldn't attempt to deserialise.
 If you don't provide a `messagePrototype`, then an empty-string message will be sent.
+The module will send messages every 60 minutes by default, but you can change the frequency when deploying.

 2. The function connects to Amazon Kinesis in the specified region, and extracts all the currently open [Shards](http://docs.aws.amazon.com/streams/latest/dev/key-concepts.html) that are being used for processing.
 3. The function pushes messages to the Stream using PutRecords.
 It ensurese that every Shard receives a message by setting the [ExplicitHashKey](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecord.html) for the message to the Shard's starting hash value